Safeguard Yourself from Ticks, Lyme, and other Tick-borne Diseases

 - Cranial nerve inflammation

-Cranial nerve inflammation is more unusual, but tends to affect the nerves of the face, affecting facial movements.
+Cranial nerve inflammation is more unusual but tends to affect the nerves of the face, affecting facial movements.
 If you experience this, you should see your doctor right away.

-How Lyme Disease is Treated
+How Lyme disease is treated

-If, after 2-3 weeks of oral antibiotics, you’re not feeling any better, there's a good chance you don't have Lyme.
+If you're not feeling any better after 2-3 weeks of oral antibiotics, there's a good chance you don't have Lyme.
 In this case, continuing to take doxycycline likely won't help, and other diseases should be ruled out with the expert guidance of an infectious disease specialist.

 The same tick that carries Lyme disease can also carry other diseases that you should be aware of:

-- Ehrlichiosis and anaplasma can cause a flu-like illness that may be mild or may cause symptoms of headache, chills, fever, rash and fatigue.
+- Ehrlichiosis and anaplasma can cause a flu-like illness that may be mild or may cause symptoms of headache, chills, fever, rash, and fatigue.
 These symptoms can develop up to 2 months after the tick bite.
-Much like Lyme disease, this is treatable with the oral antibiotic doxycycline but you should see your physician.
+Much like Lyme disease, this is treatable with the oral antibiotic doxycycline, but you should see your physician.

 - Babesiosis is another tick-borne illness to think about during warmer months.
-You may develop symptoms 1-6 weeks after a tick bite including fatigue, fever, joint aches and abdominal pain.
+You may develop symptoms 1-6 weeks after a tick bite, including fatigue, fever, joint aches, and abdominal pain.
 People who would be at risk for severe disease include those who have had their spleen removed, those over age 50, anyone on immunosuppressive drugs, and patients with HIV.
 This is usually treated with a combination of antibiotics.